CP1401/Practicals/prac_07/README.md

 # Fixed code for program 1:
 ```

+> [!NOTE]
-Note that *"problem"* and *"solution"* are different things.
+> *"Problem"* and *"solution"* are different things.
-Example, if restarting your PC makes it run faster, that's just a (temporary) solution, not what problem was that caused
+> Example, if restarting your PC makes it run faster, that's just a (temporary) solution, not the problem that caused
-it to run slowly in the first place.
+> it to run slowly in the first place.

 When you have found the problem, you should be able to fix it, so change the code to make it work.
 You do not need to explain your solutions, just fix the code and submit the fixed file, `debugging.py`.